-To better comprehend his life's motivation, one needs to reflect upon his written words at age nineteen, six months following death of his Little Mudder, four years into a most successful railroad career, two months after marriage, found on page 243 in her 1867-1872, 2005 transcribed, diary's first section of his earliest life, ~ ~ Carl Raymond GRAY wrote the following, dated 17 February 1887, to wit:
+To better comprehend his life's motivation, one might reflect upon his written words at age nineteen, six months following death of his Little Mudder, four years into a most successful railroad career, two months after marriage, found on page 243 in her 1867-1872, 2005 transcribed, diary's first section of his earliest life, ~ ~ Carl Raymond GRAY wrote the following, dated 17 February 1887, to wit:

 "Just six months ago today at one thirty p m Little Mudder passed peacefully away leaving life a blank to her Mankin, little sister and Little Bada and her boys life can never be finished.
 This is a very sad ending to a book begun so hopefully and with so much love but there can be no doubt God mercifully shortened her sufferings, answering her own & prayers of her friends.
 Oh that I had the tongue of a poet that I might sing the praises of truest, best and most devoted with wife and mother that ever lived and her boy hopes he will never fall behind in any of her hopes or expectations."

 Above diary is on file at Special Collections, University of Arkansas, MC 1618, as of August 2005, including his "Little Mudder's", Mrs V L GRAY (1st Chair, 1874-1881, of what became Art Department), other papers, diaries, art work, etc., donated by second eldest daughter, Nancy, of Carl & Harriette's second of three granddaughters Eleanor Howard (Gray) KNUTSON (1923ME-1994MN), diary transcribed in 2005 by "Ellie's" husband, Dr Robert Charles KNUTSON, M D (1922IA-2013MN).
 Please note that other repositories around our country have materials relating to this Gray-Davis Family, including Bentley Historical Library at the University of Michigan, Colby College, the Arkansas History Commission and State Archives, also many Museums such as Powers Museum, Carthage, Missouri, Rogers Historical Museum Rogers, Arkansas to name but a few.